pkp/pkp-docs/translating-guide/en/managing-languages.md

 For each context, the Manager controls the settings within that context by navigating to Settings > Website > Setup > Languages.
 Each language can be enabled for the UI, for Forms, and for Submissions.

+Consider carefully how you want to configure and use languages on your site because significant problems can occur if you change the settings later.

 * UI: Controls the user interface languages available in the front-end and in the back end.
 Enabling a language for the UI will allow users to select the language of the application interface.
 For example, buttons, page titles, and on-screen messages will be in the user's selected language.

 * Forms: Controls the data entry forms for the application.
 Enabling a language for forms will allow text boxes to support multilingual data entry.
 For example, configuration settings and metadata can be entered in multiple languages.